 - 1. Specify roof access hatches and floor doors as manufactured items. - 1.1 This does not eliminate the requirement of the engineer to fully detail out the configuration, dimensions, opening mechanism and other relevant details. - 2.
-Unless in an area with chlorine content, design single or double leaf units to utilize aluminum components. - Provide for locking. - 4.
+Unless in an area with chlorine content, design single or double leaf units to utilize aluminum components. - 3.
+Provide for locking. - 4.
 Design units subject to vehicle traffic for AASHTO H-20 loading, as a minimum.
 Higher ratings shall be provided based on the vehicles utilized. - 5.
 Ensure that the units can be safely operated by personnel without the use of special equipment, such as a portable crane.
+Access hatched shall be hinged and manual lifting weight shall be limited to 23kg (50lb).